 Abdeslam Ouaddou Says Debut Soweto Derby Win “Tasted Spicy” After Orlando Pirates Triumph

-Orlando Pirates head coach Abdeslam Ouaddou described his first Soweto Derby triumph as having a “spicy” edge, drawing parallels between experiencing the fixture as a player and now from the technical area.
+Orlando Pirates head coach Abdeslam Ouaddou described his first Soweto Derby win as having a “spicy” edge, comparing between experiencing the fixture as a player, and now from the technical area as the manager.

-Ouaddou featured in several high-profile derbies across France, England and Greece during his distinguished playing days before transitioning into management.
-The former Morocco international defender is now settling into his role at Pirates and beginning to make his mark.
+Ouaddou featured in several high-profile derbies across France, England and Greece during his distinguished playing days before transitioning into a manager.

 “It’s an interesting question — playing a derby as a footballer or leading one as a coach.
 For me, the flavour is identical because of the rivalry.
 The intensity is still there; it’s still spicy,” he said following the win.